 - a spring impact management strategy

 Before submitting an UWIR to the department for assessment and approval, public consultation must be undertaken on the draft UWIR.
-This involves publishing a notice about the proposed UWIR, and giving a copy to each bore owner to which the UWIR relates.
+This involves publishing a notice about the proposed UWIR, and giving a copy to each bore owner located within the area to which the UWIR relates.

-The Underground Water Impact Reports and Final Reports provides both petroleum and gas operators and bore owners with more information.
+The guideline Underground Water Impact Reports and Final Reports—ESR/2016/2000 (formerly EM1089) provides both petroleum and gas operators and bore owners with more information.

 You can view the UWIRs which have been approved by the chief executive under section 385 of the Water Act.

-A cumulative management area (CMA) may be declared in an area that is likely to experience an impact on underground water, due to the exercise of underground water rights by 2 or more petroleum holders.
+A cumulative management area (CMA) may be declared in an area that is likely to experience an impact on underground water, due to the exercise of underground water rights by two or more resource tenure holders.

 Declaring a CMA enables the assessment of future impacts using a regional modelling approach and the development of management responses that are relevant to the potential cumulative impacts.